bartolo7/React-Native-E2E-Automation/README.md

 ## 1. Getting Started

-First things first, Accessbility label must be implemented in the React-Native apps repository in order to find the elements with the Appium Desktop Inspector.
+First things first, Accessbility label (AL) must be implemented in the React-Native apps repository in order to find the elements for automation.
+When the AL are in place, you can use the Appium Desktop Inspector to verify them.

 ### 1.1 Prerequisites